 - In a heavy saucepan, melt butter.
 Add sugar, and stir to dissolve.

-- Continue cooking and stirring until it is the color of a brown paper bag, about 7-10 minutes.
+- Continue cooking and stirring over medium high heat until it is the color of a brown paper bag, about 7-10 minutes.
 (The mixture may separate and look clumped or curdled, and this is fine.
 The color is a more important indicator than the texture.)

 - Prepare a sheet pan (I recommend a quarter sheet pan) by lining with parchment paper or a silicone liner, or by generously buttering.

 - Cover pan in a single layer of pretzels.
 Pour cooked candy onto pretzels as soon as it reaches the desired color.

 - Immediately top with chocolate chips.
 Let chips melt for a few minutes, then use a knife to spread like frosting.